Studentsourcing Antibiotic Discovery

 Tiny Earth News

-The power of the Tiny Earth is the rich tapestry of students, instructors, and communities all working toward a common goal: antibiotic discovery.
+The power of Tiny Earth is the rich network of students, instructors, and communities all working toward a common goal: antibiotic discovery.
 Gifts help to advance the discovery of new antibiotics and foster a talented STEM workforce of students by supporting educational programming, training new instructors, and hosting student research symposia.

 Interested in sponsoring Tiny Earth?